-Finn Church Aid (FCA) is the largest Finnish development cooperation organisation and the second largest provider of humanitarian assistance.
+Finn Church Aid (FCA) is the largest Finnish international aid organization.
 We operate in 14 countries, where the needs are most dire.
 We work with the poorest people, regardless of their religious beliefs, ethnic background or political convictions.

 Our work is based on rights, which means that our operations are guided by equality, non-discrimination and responsibility.

 Permanent change in developing countries can only be achieved through persistent cooperation with local communities and people.
 Finn Church Aid is committed to working until the people in need can independently secure their livelihood and satisfy their basic needs.